Equity capital markets in Brazil: regulatory overview

 The main documents produced in an equity offering are basically the same as those used in an IPO.
 These include, among other documents:

-Offering registration request.
+Offering registration application.

 Drafts of public announcements in general.